TasosY2K/zte-router-0day-rce/README.md

     main()
 ```

 I have written this streamlined script by practically stealing the code from `zte-config-util` to show the decryption process.
 We can simply run it and provide it with a valid `encryption key`, `input file` and `output file`.
 In this example i used the encryption key `GrWM3Hz&LTvz&f^9` detected from `zte-config-util` but on the following section i will showcase how to manually extract the master key from the device.
+This script will work for any of the encryption types that have been documented for ZTE routers in general.

 ![Tool decrypt](./images/tool_decrypt.png)